TongWR/website-performance-optimization/README.md

 The original source code is in folder src, the optimized code is in dist folder.

-## Results

-Specifically, three main results are achieved:
+## Summary of Optimization Results:

 1. [PageSpeed](https://developers.google.com/speed/pagespeed/insights/) score > 90 for index.html, both for Mobile and Desktop.
 2. Resizing pizzas in pizza.html takes < 5ms.